shashank-alt/StreamChat/README.md

 ---

 ## 📄 License
-This project is currently unlicensed (add a LICENSE file if you plan to open source formally).
+This project is currently unlicensed

 ---